 Finally, proceed with painting in your letters after you have the design outline on your wood.
 For this method, a paint marker or permanent marker works best for tracing over the pencil lines!

 Once you’ve painted on your letters, your DIY wood sign with calligraphy quote is complete!

+I hope this tutorial on how to make a wooden sign with a saying has been helpful!
 I will be sharing some more office projects in the upcoming weeks as well as my full office makeover reveal!!!
 Be sure to follow along on Instagram and Facebook for my latest projects, fun updates, and sneak peeks!